iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 Besides listening to me talking endlessly about symbolic expressions and recursion, they also asked a lot of good questions and provided the insights that helped shape what became this post.

+I also want to thank the people on [reddit](https://www.reddit.com/r/haskell/comments/ubyqwu/lets_program_a_calculus_student/) that noticed typos and gave suggestions for code improvement.